 How about adding a nice display cabinet or shelf to show off those special pieces without making the room feel too cluttered?
 It would give the room a chance to feel more open and airy.

-Cowboy Chic Textile Decor for Your Home
+Cowboy Chic Textiles for the Home

 I absolutely love using southwestern or Native American patterns in my western-themed textiles.
 There’s just something so cozy and inviting about the warm earthy tones like deep brown, turquoise, and red that they bring into the room.
 Plus, I always prefer working with natural fabrics.
 It really gives the space a comforting and natural vibe.